Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

         G
 ~~~
 When the link between F and G fails, F sends an infinity bit to D. D ignores updates reporting G as up from C,B and E and propagates the infinity bit to B,C and E. E knows that G is its direct neighbor and upon receiving the infinity bit, it checks if G is reachable.
 Since it is, it advertises a route to G via itself with the direct knowledge bit set.
 Meanwhile B and C have sent the infinity bit to A.
 D receives the advertisment with the DKB set, ignores the infinity bits from F, B and C and propagates this new route to them.
-B and C ignore the infinity bit from A and send new route with the DKB to A.
+B and C ignore the infinity bit from A and propagate the new routing information with the DKB to A.

 Now the network has converged to the new available Path to G.